dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 *Editor's note: This is one area where the state-machine implementation can break down.
 As you potentially need a separate state for each byte in the sequence.
 An alternative implementation, that's not covered here, is to have an array of `uint8_t`s, and a pointer to the latest byte in the buffer.
 The idea being: read a byte from the buffer, place it after the last received byte in the array, and then increment the variable of the latest byte.
 Then you can check if a full scancode has been received, for extended codes beginning with 0xE0 you're expecting 2 bytes, for normal codes only 1 byte.
 Once you've detected a full scancode in the buffer, process it, and reset the pointer in the buffer for the next byte to zero.
 Therefore the next byte gets placed at the start of the buffer.
 Now it's just a matter of making the buffer large enough, which is trivial.*

 Regarding storing the prefix byte, this comes down a design decision.
-In our case we're not going to store them as they dont contain any information we need later on, when translating these scancodes into the kenrel scancodes.
+In our case we're not going to store them as they dont contain any information we need later on, when translating these scancodes into the kernel scancodes.
 Just to re-iterate: the idea of using a separate, unrelated, scancode set inside the kernel is that we're not bound to any implementation.
 Our keyboard driver can support as many sets as needed, and the running programs just use what the kernel provides, in this case it's own scancode set.
 It seems like a lot of work up front, but it's a very useful abstraction to have!

 Now by changing the `current_state` variable, we can change how the code will treat the incoming data.
 We'll also need an init function, so we that can do some set up like setting the default state and zeroing the keyboard event buffer: